Rajan case: In popular culture

 C. R. Omanakuttan has written a book named Shavamtheenikal, which is an exposé of the brutality involved in the incident.
-In 2006, Ormakal Zindabad (Memories live long), directed by G. Ajayan, was staged in certain places in Kerala, based on the custodial death of Rajan.
-Leading characters Jayaram Padikkal and P. Rajan were portrayed by Salih Rawther and Shabu Madhavan, respectively.
+In 2006, Ormakal Zindabad (Memories live long), directed by G. Ajayan was staged as a play at the Fine Arts Hall, Ernakulam, on August 29, based on the custodial death of Rajan.
+The leading characters were portrayed by Salih Rawther as Jayaram Padikkal and Shabu Madhavan as Rajan.

-The 2021 Tamil movie Jai Bhim directly references the Rajan case as an example of a habeas corpus wherein the rare occurrence of a cross-examination in a high court as grounds for not producing a detainee by the state police is permitted.